Quick Summary

 - System integrations, often connecting payroll with time tracking, benefits administration, or HR platforms

-- Ongoing regulatory updates and guidance, reflecting changes in payroll tax rules and compliance requirements
+- Ongoing updates and guidance around changes in payroll tax rules and compliance requirements

 In-House Payroll vs Outsourced Payroll: Side-by-Side Comparison